Elena-Ru/PasscodeScreen/README.md

 4. Fill the next circle upon entering a new digit and unfill it when the backspace button is pressed;
 5. Upon entering four digits, compare them with a 4-digit number saved somewhere in a singleton.
 If they match, navigate to the next screen; if not, reset the filled circles and display an error message.
 6. MVVM architecture.
+7. Combine.
-7. Localization.
+8. Localization.
-8. UI develop with Snapkit.
+9. UI develop with Snapkit.
-9. Unit tests.
+10. Unit tests.
-10. UI tests.
+11. UI tests.